Hedge cutting and reduction

 TPOs and conservation areas

-Most domestic hedges aren’t individually protected, but a hedge of mature trees in a conservation area, or a hedgerow on a rural boundary, may be covered by Section 211 or the Hedgerows Regulations.
-We check before we quote, and handle any notices with Hastings Borough Council or Rother District Council on your behalf.
+Most domestic hedges aren't individually protected, but a hedge of mature trees in a conservation area, or a hedgerow on a rural boundary, may be covered by Section 211 or the Hedgerows Regulations.
+We check before we quote, and handle any notices with your local council on your behalf.

 Got a tree you're not sure about?